Biodiversity Strategy

 July:

-- We invite the community to take a short survey about the strategy and what it means for you.
-The survey closes on Friday 14 August 2026.
+• We invited the community to take a short survey about the strategy and what it means for them.
+The survey opened on Wednesday 1 July 2026.

-- The community can visit our customer service centre from Wednesday 1 July 2026 to Friday 24 July 2026 to speak with our natural environment team.
-We can also meet with your group any time to talk about the strategy and get your feedback.
+• The community could visit our customer service centre from Wednesday 1 July 2026 to Friday 24 July 2026 to speak with our natural environment team.
+We also offered to meet with community groups to talk about the strategy and get their feedback.

 June: